mirnylab/hiclib-legacy/doc/source/index.rst

 * Get this library, get mirnylab/mirnylib from bitbucket, install a list of packages below

-* Get fasta files for the genome of interest + gap table from Genome Browser (see Genome class documentation below)
+* Get fasta files for the genome of interest (.fa) and a gap table from Genome Browser (saved as gap.txt), place them in one folder.

-* Get bowtie2 mapping tool
+* Get bowtie2 mapping tool and bowtie index for the genome of interest

-* Run tests for mapping and FragmentHiC
+* Edit tests for mapping and FragmentHiC, put above folders there and make sure they run

 * Only then try a real dataset

 You will need mirnylib library to use this library.
 Mirnylib library is publicly available at https://bitbucket.org/mirnylab/mirnylib.